Top 35 Android Interview Questions and Answers

 Q #34) What are the different data storage options available on the Android platform?

-Answer: Android platform provides a wide range of data storage options.
-These options must be used based on the need such as data is secure and used with permission only or can be accessed publicly.
+Answer: The Android platform provides a wide range of data storage options.
+These options must be used based on the need, such as whether the data is secure and used with permission only, or can be accessed publicly.

 Below is the list of data storage options on the Android platform:

 • SharedPreference: It stores data in XML files.
-It is the simplest way to store private data in the key-value pair.
+It is the simplest way to store private data in a key-value pair.

-• SQLite: It stores structured data in the private database.
+• SQLite: It stores structured data in a private database.

 Q #35) Explain Sensors in Android.